Good Skin Barrier

 Why maintaining a good skin barrier is vital for everyone

 When you understand how your skin works, you will know that the stratum corneum (the outer layer of our epidermis) is our first line of defence against the outside world.
 It is absolutely vital to every one that good skin barrier is maintained.
 Sufferers of chronic dry skin conditions often have compromised skin barrier and it is even more crucial to them that a good skin barrier is properly maintained at all times (even in between flare ups, when the skin is in a state of homeostasis - ie normal condition).
 Weakness in the stratum corneum allows invasion by pathogens and allergens and loss of moisture (trans-epidermal-moisture-loss).
 Once moisture is lost more cracks appear and on a microscopic level the skin will look like the cracked, baked surface of a dried-up river bed.
 The dryness, inflammation and consequent scratching cause further damage to the barrier, perpetuating a vicious cycle.
 Once you re-seal that lipid barrier moisture is sealed in.
-For people with normal skin, compromised skin barrier causes loss of moisture, which leads to premature wrinkling.
+For people with normal skin, a compromised skin barrier causes loss of moisture, which leads to premature wrinkling.

 For those with chronic skin conditions, good skin barrier function is essential to breaking the scratch cycle.
 Healthy skin makes natural oils that seal the stratum corneum keeping moisture in and pathogens out.
-This concoction is 50% ceramide, 10-20% free fatty acids and 25% cholesterol.
+This concoction of natural oils is 50% ceramide, 10-20% free fatty acids and 25% cholesterol.
 It has been proven that plant oils, particularly those containing linoleic acid, linolenic acid and lauric acid improve skin barrier and can even have an anti-inflammatory effect without side effects.

 Sunflower Oil, Shea Butter, Rosehip Oil and Borage Oil are all rich in Linoleic acid (an Omega-6 fatty acid).
 This is an essential fatty acid (EFA), your body cannot synthesise EFA's so you need to gain it through diet or topically.
 Linoleic acid is used by the skin to synthesise ceramide no 1.
 Ceramides are synthesised by your body and are a vital component of your skin structure, these compounds act as the cement in the outer layer of your skin with skin cells being the bricks.
 Ceramides keep the skin barrier strong to keep out pathogens and allergens.
 If the ceramide content of the skin decreases then the cement starts to crumble leaving your body open to the elements and in a constant state of disrepair.